IMG Clerkship Program

 For newcomers to Nova Scotia

-The IMG Clerkship Program admits two qualified candidates into clerkship (third- and fourth-year medical students) at Dalhousie Medical School.
+The IMG Clerkship Program admits two qualified candidates (International Medical Graduates) into clerkship (third- and fourth-year medical students) at Dalhousie Medical School.
 Once you complete the program, you'll be eligible to enter the first round of the CaRMS match as a Dalhousie graduate.

 Find out more